 Silverthorne CO Real Estate

 Silverthorne hosts a growing seasonal event calendar, which includes performances at the Pavilion and new Performing Arts Center as well as the summer Sunset at the Summit Concert Series.
-Other activities in Silverthorne include a world-class recreation center, the Raven Golf Club, an outdoor ice rink, a skate park, a nordic center and the outlet mall.
-In addition, Silverthorne has designated a number of town parks, including Rainbow Park, Trent Park, Arctic Placer Park, River’s Edge Park, Cottonwood Park, North Pond Park and the Willow Grove Open Space.
+Other activities in Silverthorne include a world-class recreation center, the Raven Golf Club, an outdoor ice rink, a skate park, a nordic center, a nine-hole disc golf course and the outlet mall.
+In addition, Silverthorne has designated a number of town parks, including Arctic Placer Park, Maryland Creek Park, North Pond Park, Rainbow Park, River’s Edge Park, Trent Park and the Willow Grove Open Space.

 The population of permanent residents in Silverthorne has been estimated between 4000 and 4500.
 Because housing has traditionally been less expensive than elsewhere in Summit County, Silverthorne occupies a unique position.
 Recent estimates suggest that 45% of Silverthorne’s housing units are owner-occupied, in comparison with 25% around Summit County as a whole.
 Within town limits, there are roughly 1000 single family homes and 1050 multi-family units.

 (displayed below by newest listing first)